Bolo101/Blockchain/ultimateLearning/zkFundamentals/notes.md

 More than just proving a knowledge, ZKPs can be used to prove a computation.

 Proof of compuation implies proof of knowledge of the private inputs

+## Requirements of zeo-knowledge

+- Completeness : if a statement is valid, a prover must always be able to convince a verifier if they have knowledge of the witness

+- Soundness : it must be practically impossible for a dishonest prover to convince an honest verifier with an invalid witness

+- Zero-Knowledge : the verifier must learn nothing other than the provers knowledge of a witness to the statement